-The links on this page are provided as a courtesy to help our users find Alaskan geology-related information.
-Links are limited to publicly funded or non-profit organizations; administrative regulations prohibit links to commercial organizations.
+The links on this page are provided as a courtesy to help users find geology-related information for Alaska.
+Links are limited to other government entities and publicly-funded or non-profit organizations.

-Located at the Geophysical Institute of the University of Alaska Fairbanks, the Alaska Earthquake Information Center receives data from more than 350 seismic sites.
-AEIC serves as an integration of all seismic networks within Alaska.
+Located at the Geophysical Institute of the University of Alaska Fairbanks, the Alaska Earthquake Center receives data from more than 350 seismic sites.
+AEC serves as an integration of all seismic networks within Alaska.

 - Alaska Miners Association

 The Association is a non-profit corporation that works to promote the mining industry in Alaska.

 - Alaska Paleontological Database